Car insurance for over 70s – what you need to know

-Even if these don't prohibit you from continuing to drive, telling your insurer you're on certain medications may lead to hikes in your policy premium, or reduce the number of options available.
+Even if these don't stop you from continuing to drive, telling your insurer you're on certain medications may lead to hikes in your policy premium, or reduce the number of options available.
 Likewise if you've suffered a stroke, heart attack or have cancer, as well as several other conditions.
 However, you should ALWAYS declare any medication or medical conditions or you risk invalidating your cover.

-In your 70s, you might be experiencing problems with your eyesight, slower reactions and perhaps lacking confidence behind the wheel – using the car only for short local trips.
+In your 70s, you might be experiencing problems with your eyesight, slower reactions and perhaps lacking confidence behind the wheel – using the car only for short, local trips.